You are here

 Productions on the main stage at the Anacostia Playhouse often feature the work of local playwrights and small theater companies.
 Set in a warehouse that can accommodate as many as 120 guests, the space also hosts concerts and spoken word, among other performances.
 The playhouse is only five blocks from the Anacostia Metro stop.

-Anacostia Park has something that all of its fellow National Parks don’t: a roller skating pavilion.
+Anacostia Park has something that all of its fellow National Parks don't: a roller skating pavilion.
 Experience life on four wheels per foot, when visiting the park in summer.
 The best part about this old pastime is that skate rentals are free!
 Check to see skate times and consider visiting at dusk on the weekends for a dance party-like atmosphere complete with funk and hip-hop tunes.
-If you want to ice skate, consider checking out these amazing places to ice skate in DC.

 Once you're done exploring Anacostia, hop across the river and discover all that's happening in the lively Capitol Riverfront neighborhood.